Do you have questions about Stakenet? Most common questions are covered below. Please contact [email protected] if your question is not answered.

 A Masternode is similar to a Staking node, but instead of protecting the network like Staking nodes do, Masternodes provide services to it.
 They form a huge network of interconnected computers that are used in benefit of the blockchain.

 Each Masternode requires a certain collateral (locked coins) balance to work.
 In Stakenet, exactly 15 000 XSN per Masternode is required.
-In our case, XSN Masternodes will hold other blockchains and run Stakenet dx, among many other things.
+In our case, XSN Masternodes will hold other blockchains and run Stakenet DEX, among many other things.

 We can compare a Masternode to a Merchantnode: while in the TPoS process you would find three entities (Owner, Merchant, and Merchantnode) in the Masternode process there's only two, the Owner and the Masternode.
 There's no need for an intermediate Merchant, as the Owner is the one directly controlling the Masternode.
 The Merchant entity was purposely added in TPoS so they (merchants) would be able to trustlessly stake Owners coins.

-You can rent an XSN Masternode using our Masternode hosting service in XSN Cloud.
+You can rent an XSN Masternode using our Masternode hosting service in Stakenet Cloud.
 It is a trustless solution so you're always in control of your money and there are no associated risks.
 Since there's no Merchant entity in the Masternode process, as it is in TPoS, you need to deposit some XSN to your Cloud wallet in order for us to take fees for our Masternode hosting service.

 Block rewards are new coins (in our case, XSN) created and automatically distributed by the network to users as rewards for its services.